 There are so many things that can receive the ‘crumble’ treatment!

-My personal favourite is Rhubarb; my friend Anne can’t go past Apple Crumble, while Mr Saturday Night doesn’t care what the fruit is, as long as there’s orange zest in the crumble mixture..
+My personal favourite is Rhubarb and Strawberry; while my friend Anne can’t go past Apple Crumble.
 Everyone’s got their own thoughts on this topic, but we all agree that the quality of the crumble topping is of vital importance..
+I was only moderately pleased with my existing Crumble recipe – so I’m truly delighted to introduce you to this one – it really is the King of Crumbles!

-- Place your container on a baking tray
+- Place your container on a baking tray, to reduce spills!

-- Cook at 180 fan, until the fruit is bubbling, and the topping a nicely browned and crunchy – usually for me, about 40 minutes.
+- Cook at 160 fan, for about 40 minutes, until the fruit is bubbling, and the topping a nicely browned and crunchy.

 - Remove from the oven and allow to rest for 5 minutes